PavelDobrii/CGAIV2/README.md

   basic `coqui` and `bark` voices, you can select gender-specific options such as `coqui-female-1`, `coqui-female-2`, `bark-female`, `coqui-male-1`, `coqui-male-2`, and `bark-male`.
 Choose one of these IDs by passing it as the `speaker` value when calling the API.
+The orchestrator also supports a separate Kokoro engine by passing `--tts-engine kokoro` (or `tts_engine` in the API), which targets the `/api/kokoro` endpoint.

 #### Available Voices
 The following voice IDs are defined in `services/tts_server/voices.yml`.